NMOSD & MOGAD

 - Six core clinical characteristics — optic neuritis, acute myelitis, area postrema syndrome (intractable hiccups/vomiting), acute brainstem syndrome, acute diencephalic syndrome, symptomatic cerebral syndrome

-- MOG antibody disease (MOGAD) — distinct entity from AQP4-NMOSD and MS; bilateral anterior optic neuritis, ADEM-like brain lesions, conus myelitis; steroid-responsive but relapses on taper; better prognosis than AQP4-NMOSD
+- MOG antibody disease (MOGAD) — distinct entity from AQP4-NMOSD and MS; bilateral anterior optic neuritis, ADEM-like brain lesions, conus myelitis; often steroid-responsive, with relapses that may occur during rapid taper (especially in relapsing adult disease — many children are monophasic); better overall prognosis than AQP4-NMOSD

 - Acute treatment — high-dose IV methylprednisolone → PLEX (especially in AQP4+ patients); early PLEX improves outcomes